bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

-title: Implementing a Code Search: A Frontend with ASP.NET Core Blazor (Part 3)
+title: Adding Filtering to a Fluent UI DataGrid with Blazor and OData
-date: 2023-07-23 08:15
+date: 2023-08-07 12:53
-tags: aspnetcore, csharp, blazor
+tags: aspnetcore, csharp, blazor, odata
 category: blazor
-slug: elasticsearch_code_search_part3_frontend_blazor
+slug: blazor_fluentui_and_odata
 author: Philipp Wagner
-summary: This article shows how to write a Search Engine Frontend using ASP.NET Core Blazor.
+summary: This article shows how to use Fluent UI Blazor and OData to add Filtering to DataGrid.

 This repository shows how to use Blazor, Fluent UI Blazor and OData to display data in a Fluent UI Data Grid.
 It uses the WideWorldImporters Backend to provide the